dearhive/dearflip-react/README.md

 ### Props

-The `DFlipViewer` component accepts the following props:
+The `DearFlipViewer` component accepts the following props:

 - `pdfURL` (String): Path to the PDF file (default: '/pdf/the-three-musketeers.pdf')
-- `options` (Object): Configuration options for dFlip
+- `options` (Object): Configuration options for DearFlip

 ### Available Options

-The `options` object can include any of the dFlip configuration options.
+The `options` object can include any of the DearFlip configuration options.
 Here are the most common ones:

 ```jsx
 {